rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-troubleshooting.md

 - **Blinking green/amber**: Non-critical condition.
 - **Amber**: Critical fault.

-### Actions
+### Operators Panel LEDs

-- If the Ops panel Module Fault (Status/Health) LED is on, check the module LEDs on the enclosure rear panel to narrow the fault to a CRU, a connection, or both.
+The [Ops panel](../powervault-me4/me4-overview.md#operator-panel-leds) displays the aggregated status of all the modules.
+If the Ops panel Module Fault (Status/Health) LED is on, perform the following actions:

+- Check module LEDs on the enclosure rear panel to narrow the fault to a CRU, a connection, or both.
 - Check the event log for specific information regarding the fault, and follow any Recommended Actions.
 - If installing a controller module or IOM CRU:
     - Remove and reinstall the controller module or IOM per the Dell PowerVault ME4 Series Storage System [Owner’s Manual](https://www.dell.com/support/manuals/en-us/powervault-me4012/me4_series_om_pub/).